1,000+ Opportunities

 Funds were set aside for an activity and the activity never happened.
 For example, a culinary class planned a visit to a local food supplier and the trip was cancelled.
 FPCTP Scholarship Reports

-Based on current listing details, eligibility includes: Students with intellectual disabilities who have exited the K-12 system are eligible for scholarships.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Students with intellectual disabilities who have exited the K-12 system are eligible for scholarships.
+Confirm the full requirements in the official notice before applying.